AyushNandoriya-2003/book-explorer/README.md

 Discover, search, and manage your favorite books using the Google Books API.
 This is a React + TypeScript app built with Vite, Material UI, and Redux Toolkit, featuring infinite scroll, detailed book pages, and a local favorites list with notes and tags.

 ## Features
-- Search books by title, author, or genre/keyword
+- Search books by title, author, or genre/keyword using Google Books API
-- Infinite scrolling of results
+- Infinite scrolling of search results with pagination
 - View detailed information for any book
 - Add/remove books to a local favorites list
-- Add notes and tags to your favorite books
+- Add custom notes and tags to your favorite books
+- Responsive design with Material UI components
 - Client-side state management with Redux Toolkit
-- Modern UI built with Material UI
+- Lazy loading for optimal performance
+- Toast notifications for user feedback

 ## Tech Stack
 - React 19 + TypeScript + Vite 7